KMP-tick-small

 Ulterior Motives

-87% of consumers agree that the main reasons companies want to shift to electronic delivery, is to save money not to be environmentally responsible
+49% of Australian consumers agree that the main reasons companies want to shift to electronic delivery are to save money and not to be environmentally responsible.

 Sustainable Communication